Advanced Academics Mission Statement

 Elementary Level: Grades K-5

-Identified students are served at their individual campus within a cluster setting by teachers who have the required GT training and who differentiate the curriculum in the four core content areas with learning components implemented by Advanced Academics Specialists on each campus.
+Identified students are served at their individual campus within a cluster setting by teachers who have the required GT training and who differentiate the curriculum by using depth and complexity in the four core content areas with learning components implemented by Advanced Academics Specialists on each campus.

-The program is designed to develop students as life-long learners who apply, synthesize, and evaluate information, ideas, skills, and processes.
+The program is designed to develop students as life-long learners who apply, synthesize, and evaluate information, ideas, skills, and processes in a deep and complex manner.
 As a result, our GT students will obtain necessary knowledge and skills to become productive contributors to their community.

 Acceleration of learning is encouraged, and students are provided an array of learning experiences participating in a wide choice of Texas Performance Standards Projects.
 Students are introduced to and use the district-adopted Independent Investigation Method or IIM, a research process which involves seven user-friendly steps to accomplish K-5 research tasks.
 Student products and performances are spotlighted and shared with the community.